1 Timothy 2:12 in Context (4)

-This is the only verse in this passage that contains a command: “A woman must learn.”
-This verse is, in itself, wonderful and revolutionary, since women at that time were rarely educated.
+This is the only verse in this passage that contains a command: “A woman should learn.”
+This verse appears to be wonderful and revolutionary, since many women at that time were not well educated.
+However, Paul is not saying here that women must learn.
 Note that woman is singular and not plural in verse 11.
 Is Paul speaking about just one particular woman in this passage?

 Verse 11 uses the word “submission”.
+This is a common word in the New Testament and it is used in a variety of contexts.
 The concept of women being submissive has been greatly over-emphasised by many Christians.
 Submission, however, is really just the opposite of rebellion.
 Paul is simply commanding a woman to learn in a quiet, respectable manner – the usual conduct of a good student – and not to be loud, offensive or rebellious.
 [My article on Submission here.]

 Verse 12a: I am not allowing a woman to teach . . .

 Note again that the word for “woman” here is singular and not plural.
-This verse is not saying that women cannot teach men, unless “woman” and “man” is understood generically as applying to all the Ephesian women and men.
-It is important to note that in the verses immediately preceding verses 11-12, Paul gives instructions to men and to women [plural].
+This verse is not saying that women cannot teach men, unless “woman” and “man” are understood generically as applying to all the Ephesian women and men.
+It is important to note, however, that in the verses immediately preceding verses 11-12, Paul gives instructions to men and to women [plural].
 Why the shift from plural to singular?

-It is also worth considering why Paul’s instructions to men and women in 1 Timothy 2:8-10 for lifting holy hands in prayer and for not wearing luxurious clothing in church meetings are rarely mentioned, let alone applied or enforced, in most contemporary churches, while 1 Timothy 2:12 is applied by some as the definitive statement on women in ministry.
+It is also worth questioning why Paul’s instructions to men and women in 1 Timothy 2:8-10 to lift holy hands in prayer and to not wearing luxurious clothing in church meetings are rarely mentioned, let alone applied or enforced in most contemporary churches, while 1 Timothy 2:12 is applied as the definitive statement on women in ministry.
 Why do many churches choose to enforce 1 Timothy 2:12 and not 1 Timothy 2:8-10?